SPAMLab/SPAMLab.github.io/publications.md

 _Submitted for revision_   -->

 <a name="isprs_garopaba"></a>
 Grohmann C.H., Garcia.
-G.P.B., Affonso, A.A., Albuquerque, R.W., 2020 - Dune migration and volume change from airborne LiDAR, terrestrial LiDAR and Structure from Motion-Multi View Stereo.
+G.P.B., Affonso, A.A., Albuquerque, R.W., 2020 - Aeolian dune modelling from airborne LiDAR, terrestrial LiDAR and Structure from Motion--Multi View Stere.
 _Submitted for revision_
 Preprint available at [arXiv:1910.06186](https://arxiv.org/abs/1910.06186) [physics.geo-ph] (open access)